Srishti-Goel/ToDoist/README.md

 # To-Do App

-A simple full-stack To-Do application with user authentication.
+A simple full-stack To-Do application with user authentication and a modern, responsive UI.

 ## Features

 - **User Registration:**
   Users can sign up with their name, email, and password.
-Passwords must be at least 6 characters.
 Duplicate emails are not allowed.
+Passwords must match and meet minimum requirements.

 - **User Login:**
   Registered users can log in with their email and password.
 Error messages are shown for invalid credentials.

+- **Global User State:**
+  The app uses React Context to manage the logged-in user globally, so authentication state is available throughout the app.

+- **Logout:**
+  Users can log out from anywhere, which clears their session and updates the navigation instantly.

-- **Responsive Auth Pages:**
+- **Responsive Sidebar Navigation:**
-  Both Sign Up and Log In pages use Bootstrap for a modern, responsive design.
-Error handling and loading states are included.
+  A collapsible sidebar with icons (using react-icons) for navigation.
+The sidebar auto-collapses on route change or outside click, and its content updates based on authentication state.

+- **Profile & Conditional Navigation:**
+  The sidebar shows "Profile" and "Logout" when logged in, and "Log-In" and "Sign-Up" when logged out.

 - **Reusable Auth Form:**
-  The authentication pages share a unified, reusable form component for consistency and maintainability.
+  Both Sign Up and Log In pages use a unified, reusable form component for consistency and maintainability.

+- **Bootstrap Styling:**
+  All pages use Bootstrap for a modern, responsive design.

 - **Server-Side Validation:**
   The backend validates all fields and checks for existing emails before creating a user.

 - **MongoDB Integration:**
   User data is stored securely in a MongoDB database.

+- **404 Page:**
+  Any unknown route displays a friendly 404 Not Found page.

 ## Getting Started